Bachelor of Arts

 Course overview

-Feel empowered to explore a diverse range of majors and minors in a way that suits you – from Indigenous studies to web design, and animation to criminology – you can personalise your degree to topics that you care about.
-Choose to fulfill your potential in a career that you love.
-Graduate with in-demand communication and leadership skills that you will need to propel your career.
+Feel empowered to explore a diverse range of majors and minors in a way that suits you – from Indigenous studies and digital cultures to history, communication design, education and more.
+Personalise your degree with topics that you care about and choose to fulfill your potential in a career that you love.

 Want to find your purpose and develop the critical skills to make an impact?

-Deakin’s Bachelor of Arts allows you to explore meaningful ideas that matter to you, preparing you to make a positive impact on the world around you.
-Through exceptional learning experiences, you will develop nuanced perspectives about current social justice issues and learn the critical skills to imagine a better future for all people.
+Deakin’s Bachelor of Arts allows you to explore meaningful ideas that matter to you, preparing you to make a positive impact on the world.
+Through exceptional learning experiences, you will develop nuanced perspectives about current social justice issues.
+You will also learn transferable skills – such as critical thinking and problem solving, with demand expected to soar to 63% by 2030^^, empowering you to shape a better future.

-By studying humanities, social sciences and languages, you will better understand yourself, what you stand for and the world around you.
-Design your own learning and future career by combining specific majors and minors – from international relations and journalism to design thinking and performing arts, strategic advertising and history to sport journalism and web design.
+By studying arts, humanities and social sciences, you will better understand yourself, what you stand for and the world around you.
+Design your own learning and future career by combining specific majors and minors your way.
+Choose from over thirty majors and minors including international relations, journalism, design thinking, performing arts, strategic advertising, sport journalism and web design.
+You can even explore the possibility of studying a double major in the Bachelor of Arts.

-Learn from leading academics and passionate practitioners who are engaged in industry and actively collaborating on key social issues.
-Our academics support your personal growth and will inspire you to push boundaries with your bold ideas.
-When you study at Deakin, you will join a vibrant community of curious and creative minds who are passionate about delving into ideas that matter.
+You will learn from leading academics and passionate practitioners who are engaged in industry and actively collaborating on key social issues.
+Our academics will support your personal growth and inspire you to push boundaries with your bold ideas.
+You will join a vibrant community of curious and creative minds who are passionate about delving into ideas that matter.

-You won’t just talk about ideas; you'll learn by doing and discover how to put them into action.
+At Deakin, you won’t just talk about ideas; you will learn by doing and discover how to put them into action.
 Our hands-on experiential learning gives you the critical skills to make an impact and curate a future career you love.

 Read More